-There are two questions that seem to be the bane for the outdoor cook.
-The first is some form of “Daddy, why do the burgers taste funny?”
+Two questions seem to be the bane for the outdoor cook.
+The first is some form of “Daddy, why does the BBQ taste funny?”
 The second is “What’s taking so long?”

 But at their core, they all do the same job, so the charcoal chimney starter instructions don’t vary much between models.